Global well-posedness of the 4-d energy-critical stochastic nonlinear Schr\"{o}dinger equations with non-vanishing boundary condition: Preliminaries

 \subsection{Perturbation lemma}

 Consider the defocusing energy critical NLS equation

-Global well-posedness and scattering for \eqref{NLS1} was proved by Colliander, Keel, Staffilani, Takaoka, and Tao \cite{CKSTT} for spatial dimension $d=3$, and later by Ryckman and Vi\c san \cite{RV} and Vi\c ̧san \cite{V2} for $d\ge 4$.
-An important consequence of these works is that their constructed solutions satisfy the following global space-time bounds in Strichartz norms.
-Specifically, if $ w $ is a solution to the energy-critical NLS \eqref{NLS1} with initial data $ w_0 \in \dot{H}^1(\R^d)$, then
+Global well-posedness and scattering for \eqref{NLS1} was proved by Colliander, Keel, Staffilani, Takaoka, and Tao \cite{CKSTT} for spatial dimension $d=3$.
+Later by Ryckman and Vi\c{s}an \cite{RV} and Vi\c{s}an \cite{V2, V} for $d\ge 4$.
+An important consequence of these works is that their constructed solutions satisfy a global space-time bounds in Strichartz norms.
+Specifically, if $ w $ is a solution to the energy-critical NLS \eqref{NLS1} with initial data $ w_0 \in \dot{H}^1(\R^d)$.
+Then, the following global-in-time bound holds: